FarmsNext Student Intern Handbook

 In 2012, RFC began collaborating with farmers and farm advocates across Oregon who were interested in creating a farm internship program in their communities.
 Together, we launched the South Willamette Chapter in 2014 and the Portland Chapter and Central Oregon Chapter in 2015.

 RFC launched the advanced-level Apprenticeship Program in 2015 in the Rogue Valley.
 The Apprenticeship Program is an advanced training program designed for aspiring farmers seeking mastery in the art and business of farming.
 Applicants are required to have completed RFC's Internship Program or have two years of prior farming experience.
-RFC's Apprenticeship Program will continue to develop and expand over the next few years.
+RFC's Apprenticeship Program has expanded to all four Chapter locations in 2018.

 Rogue Farm Corps does not discriminate on the basis of race/ethnicity, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, or veteran status in educational programs, activities, and admissions.
 All host farmers must comply with federal and state laws regarding discrimination.